Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Methodology

-In filament networks, the spatial variation of unbound and bound motors is important to network self-organization.
-For example, crosslinking proteins concentrate in volumes with the high filament densities, producing ripening effects as passive crosslinkers are depleted from the bulk \cite{weirich17a} (e.g. see Fig.~\ref{fig:intro}C).
-Furthermore, if motors or crosslinkers bind, unbind, or diffuse at rates not set by free energy barriers, the system's energy and/or entropy is artificially elevated or lowered, changing the system dynamics and steady-state configurations.
-Experiments have shown that entropic forces bundle and increase overlaps among crosslinked filaments \cite{lansky15,gaska20}, and that free energy-dependent binding kinetics contribute to organization of cortical microtubules \cite{allard10a} and induce actin bundling \cite{yang2006energetics}.
+In filament networks, the spatial variation of unbound and bound motors is integral to network self-organization.
+For example, crosslinking proteins concentrate in volumes with high filament densities, producing ripening effects as passive crosslinkers are depleted from the bulk (\cite{weirich17a}) (e.g. see Fig.~\ref{fig:intro}C).
+Furthermore, if motors or crosslinkers bind, unbind, or diffuse at rates not set by free energy barriers, the system's energy and/or entropy can be artificially elevated or lowered, changing the system dynamics and steady-state configuration.
+Entropic forces bundle and increase overlaps among crosslinked filaments (\cite{lansky15,gaska20}), and free-energy-dependent binding kinetics contribute to organization of cortical microtubules (\cite{allard10a}) and induce actin bundling (\cite{yang2006energetics}).

-Ad-hoc models, like those that attach crosslinkers to filaments at a fixed length or randomly sample a uniform distribution to set the binding length, are unlikely to recover the force or final configuration of bundled filaments.
-For example, if static crosslinkers are only allowed to bind in a non-stretched configuration, they will not generate binding entropic forces and not prefer overlapped bundles like those seen in \cite{lansky15}.
-For crosslinkers that bind with a uniform length distribution and zero tether rest length, the contractile stress of networks will be over estimated, condensing filament networks with greater rapidity.
+Ad-hoc models, like those that attach crosslinking motors to filaments at a fixed length or randomly sample a uniform distribution to set the binding length, are unlikely to recover the force or final configuration of bundled filaments.
+For example, if passive crosslinkers only bind in a non-stretched configuration, they will not generate entropic forces that drive bundle overlap, as seen experimentally (\cite{lansky15}).
+Further, if crosslinkers are modeled as binding with a uniform length distribution and zero tether rest length, the contractile stress of networks will be overestimated, condensing filament networks with greater rapidity.